 You can also look into services that reduce the caregiver’s workload.
 For example, Meals on Wheels provides home-delivered meals and wellness checks to seniors who have a hard time preparing meals.
 This reduces the number of meals a family caregiver has to provide their loved one.

 You might also suggest Home Wellness Solutions to help with simple supports such as cleaning, errand running, and personal care.
-Companionship programs also exist with VANTAGE’s RSVP Telecare phone reassurance program.
+Companionship programs also exist with VANTAGE’s AmeriCorps Seniors Telecare phone reassurance program.
 Through Telecare, your caregiver’s loved one receives friendly phone calls and check-ins from a trained volunteer.

 Understand the caregiver’s needs